Yapahuwa: History

 Yapahuwa served as the capital of Sri Lanka in the latter part of the 13th century (1273–1284).
-Built on a huge, 90 metre high rock boulder in the style of the Sigiriya rock fortress, Yapahuwa was a palace and military stronghold against foreign invaders.
+Built on a huge, 90 metre high rock boulder in the style of the Sigiriya rock fortress, Yapahuwa was a palace and military stronghold against foreign invaders, specifically the Pandyan Southern Indians.

 The palace and fortress were built by King Buvanekabahu I (1272–1284) in the year 1273.
 Many traces of ancient battle defences can still be seen, while an ornamental stairway, is its biggest showpiece.
-This staircase is a long one with around 100 steps.
+This staircase is a long one with around 100 steps, and it is situated at an abrupt 70-degree angle, a strategic design chosen by the king to give an advantage to the king's army on the high-ground in case of inevitable attacks.
 On top of the rock are the remains of a stupa, a Bodhi tree enclosure, and a rock shelter/cave used by Buddhist monks, indicating that earlier this site was used as a Buddhist monastery, like many boulders and hills in the area.
 There are several caves at the base of the rock.
 In one of them there is a shrine with Buddha images.
 One cave has a Brahmi script inscription.

 At the southern base of the rock there is a fortification with two moats and ramparts.
 In this enclosure there are the remains of a number of buildings including a Buddhist shrine.
 There is also a Buddhist temple called Yapahuwa Rajamaha Vihara built during the Kandyan period.

-The Tooth Relic was brought from Dambadeniya and kept in the Tooth Temple built for the purpose at the top of the third staircase.
+The Tooth Relic was brought from Dambadeniya and kept in the Tooth Temple built for the purpose (also continuing the ancient tradition of ruling the land by possessing the Sacred Tooth) at the top of the third staircase.
 The relics were carried away from the temple here to South India by the Pandyas, and then recovered in 1288 by Parakkramabahu III (1287–1293), who temporarily placed them in safety at Polonnaruwa.